eridgd/2017-06-01-Intro-to-RL-with-TF-and-Keras/README.md

 `pip install -r requirements.txt`

 **NOTE: If you have an NVIDIA GPU you should replace `tensorflow` with `tensorflow-gpu` in requirements.txt.
-GPU acceleration will significantly speed up some of the code examples.**
+GPU acceleration will significantly speed up some of the code examples.
+You will also need to install the [CUDA libs from here](https://developer.nvidia.com/cuda-downloads).**

 If using a virtualenv, there's one more step to get its kernel working with Jupyter notebooks: